A new quasi-analytic class: Polar decomposition

 \subsection{Decomposition of $\X$}

 Clearly, our set-up has various generalisations.
-First, as the numbering of the sheets of $\X$ does not play a role, one may replace $\N$ by any countable set $N$.
-The projective line $\P$ may be replaced by a general Riemann surface ; and finally, one might try to replace the stacked situation with a $\X \lra \P$ by a general holomorphic map between (disconnected) Riemann surfaces.
+The complex line $\CM$ may be replaced by a general Riemann surface ; and finally, one might try to replace the stacked situation with a $\X \lra \CM$ by a general holomorphic map between (disconnected) Riemann surfaces.
 We leave it to the reader to contemplate about the details and refer to \cite{Perez-Marco_Biswas} for inspiration.

 Here we will concentrate on a version of the decomposition of a meromorphic function in a polar and holomorphic part.
 For this we first decompose the space itself.
-If $(\cP, r)$ is a perforation a of $\X$, we can consider the space with sheets $\X_p$, labelled by the poles $p=(n, \e) \in \cP$.
+If $(\cP, r)$ is a perforation a of $\X$, we can consider the space with sheets $\X_p$, labelled by the singularities $p=(n, \e) \in \cP$.
 On $\X[\cP]$ we have an induced perforation, with polar set